 Website copy goes on a website.
 Google Ads show on Google.
 And email campaigns appear in your inbox.

-But case studies are different.
-Because with a case study you can use it in many different ways:
+But you can use a case study in many different ways:

 - Publish it as an article or blog post on your website

 - Use a snippet for your email newsletter

 - Turn quotes and statistics into punchy social media content